-Matthew E. Draper FCIArb is an experienced litigator and international arbitration counsel and arbitrator.
+Matthew E. Draper FCIArb is an experienced litigator and international arbitration counsel.
+He has served as an arbitrator in more than two dozen arbitrations.
 He is recognized as a "Future Leader" in Who’s Who Legal: Arbitration 2018, which reports that clients describe him as "an exceptionally gifted attorney ... a creative thinker," and "is very good on his feet.'"
-Super Lawyers 2019 cites Matthew as a "Top Rated Alternative Dispute Resolution Attorney" in New York.
+Matthew is recognized in The Best Lawyers in America 2021 for International Arbitration, and Super Lawyers 2020 cites him as a "Top Rated Alternative Dispute Resolution Attorney" in New York.

 Matthew is the author of the chapter on the law and procedure of international arbitration in the United States in the current edition of Lexology Getting the Deal Through—Arbitration 2020.